zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide5.md

    ![](./images/900/imageE086.png)

 - Choose to export as a __File__.
 Email may work if DV Desktop is able to interact with your local email client.
-Cloud provides the mechanism to upload and share your project to Oracle Autonomous Analytics Cloud.
+Cloud provides the mechanism to upload and share your project to <a href="https://cloud.oracle.com/en_US/oac" target="_blank">Oracle Analytics Cloud</a>.

 - Choose the export options as shown below and save the DVA file to your desktop.